-- Add the VIs required to the list of VIs used in the Application Manager.
-The Application Manager should include at least the following instruments (see Fig. A-28). - Now click first on the "Anomaly and Defect Analyzer" button and then on the "Anomaly and Defect Insertion" button in the Application Manager.
+- 1. Add the VIs required to the list of VIs used in the Application Manager. - The Application Manager should include at least the following instruments (see Fig. A-28).
+2. Now click first on the "Anomaly and Defect Analyzer" button and then on the "Anomaly and - 2.
+Now click first on the Anomaly and Defect Analyzer button and then on the Anomaly and Defect Insertion" button in the Application Manager.
 This activates both these applications.
 To monitor a signal, only the "Anomaly/Defect Analyzer" is needed.